aa-pleshkov/Clustering-and-classification-text-documents/README.md

 1. Prepare the Initial Data Files

-First, create a folder named initial_data_set in the root directory of your project.
+First, create a folder named - initial_data_set (in the root directory of your project).
 Inside this folder, place all your text files that you wish to use as the initial data set.

-Additionally, create another folder named new_text_file in the root directory.
+Additionally, create another folder - named new_text_file (in the root directory).
 Inside this folder, add one text file with any name that will be used to find the nearest cluster later.

 Example structure: